Transactional Analysis (TA): Overview, Examples, and Effectiveness

-- The client and therapist engage in the transference cure, where the client introjects the therapist as a replacement of their original parental figures.
+- The client and therapist engage in the transference cure, where the client introjects the therapist as a replacement for their original parental figures.

-- Finally, in the script cure, the client is able to move away from the script completely and make fundamental changes in the Child, with the support of the Adult.
+- Finally, in the script cure, the client can move away from the script entirely and make fundamental changes in the Child, with the support of the Adult.

 TA aims to create an integrated Adult ego state.
 This includes integrating the valuable parts of the Parent and Child ego states with the Adult ego states.
 The ethos of the integrated Adult draws values and patterns from the Parent, and the pathos includes the Child’s experience.1

 TA therapy also seeks to foster autonomy in the client.
 It defines autonomy as awareness, the knowledge that there are regressive parts, introjected parts, and here-and-now parts; spontaneity, the freedom to express their awareness; and intimacy, the capacity to be aware and spontaneous in the presence of others.3